 As you might suspect, some industry sectors operate with more working capital in their systems, making them less efficient in their use of working capital than others.
-According to recent statistics from consultancy firm PwC, the aerospace and defence sector is the most inefficient in using its working capital.
-In second and third place respectively are healthcare equipment and supplies, and then pharmaceuticals.
+According to recent statistics from consultancy firm PwC, the aerospace and defense sector is the most inefficient in using its working capital.
+In second and third places respectively are healthcare equipment and supplies, and then pharmaceuticals.
 At the other end of the scale, the most efficient sector is travel and leisure, followed by transport and logistics, and in third place, retail and wholesale.

-In capital intensive industries like mining that must also cope with an economic downturn, reducing working capital becomes a priority.
+In capital intensive industries like mining, which must also cope with an economic downturn, reducing working capital becomes a priority.
 Mining supply chains have typically been characterised by the large “insurance” spare parts inventory they hold, for maintenance and repair to ensure that remote locations remain constantly operational and productive.
 Now, desperate times mean desperate measures: some companies have started to delay equipment maintenance and run machines until they fail before repairing, thus making short term savings in working capital on the cost of spares.

 Levers for Reducing Working Capital

 In general, there are two main levers available to companies for reducing supply chain working capital.
 The first lever is the enterprise’s finance department.
-By working with finance and accounting, a supply chain can optimise its cash management (meet expenses without excessive cash holding costs), its debtor management (customer payments) and its short term financing (using supplier credit or factoring of customer invoices, for example).
+By working with finance and accounting, a supply chain can optimise its cash management (meet expenses without excessive cash holding costs), its debtor management (customer payments), and its short term financing (using supplier credit or factoring of customer invoices, for example).

 The second lever is inventory management.
-Companies can either seek to reduce the levels of inventory they hold, or reduce the unit costs of inventory.
+Companies can either seek to reduce the levels of inventory they hold or reduce the unit costs of inventory.

 - To reduce levels, a company can use JIT (just in time) methods to bring inventory levels down to the minimum for uninterrupted production to meet demand, reducing raw materials, WIP (work in process) and finished goods accordingly.